Hide WP-includes, WP-content/uploads from Your WordPress Site

 AuthUserFile /dev/null AuthGroupFile /dev/null AuthName "WordPress Admin Access Control" AuthType Basic <LIMIT GET> order deny,allow deny from all # whitelist <span style="color: #00ff00;">Prakhar IP</span> address allow from <span style="color: #00ff00;">xx.xx.xx.xxx</span> # whitelist <span style="color: #00ff00;">Satyansh IP</span> address allow from <span style="color: #00ff00;">xx.xx.xx.xxx</span> </LIMIT>

-Above listed WordPress hacks are some of the many htaccess hacks which can be used to strengthen your WordPress site.
+Above listed WordPress hacks are some of the many htaccess hacks to strengthen your WordPress site.

 Also, check our post on How to Secure Your WordPress Admin from Hackers.